iric-soft/epcy/doc/basic_usage.rst

 * **bw\_query**: Estimate bandwidth used by `KDE`_, to calculate the density of query samples.
 * **bw\_ref**: Estimate bandwidth used by `KDE`_, to calculate the density of ref samples.

-It remains to order this table *kernel_mcc*, to rank most predictive genes.
+It remains to order this table using *kernel_mcc*, to rank most predictive genes.

 .. list-table:: ./30_t15_17_vs_70/predictive_capability.xls ordered on kernel_mcc
    :widths: 30 10 15 20 20 15 15 15 15